softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-## 2.5 Building Your First Language Model: N-gram Models
+### 2.5 Building Your First Language Model - N-gram Models

 With our understanding of tokens and language statistics, we can now build a simple but powerful language model: the n-gram model.